olliw42/mLRS-docu/docs/FRSKY_R9.md

   </tbody>
 </table>

-Note that R9 hardware uses a slightly older LORA chip family, which doesn't support the 31 Hz mode.
-It also happens to be incompatible with the newer LORA chips when the specific spreading factor used by the mLRS 19 Hz mode is selected.
-Unfortunately, this means that R9 hardware can't connect with the other mLRS boards which support 868/915 MHz.
+Note that R9 hardware can't connect with the other mLRS boards which support 868/915 MHz.
+This is because it uses the SX127x LoRa chipset, which happens to be incompatible with the newer SX126x LoRa chipset when the SF6 spreading factor used by the mLRS 19 Hz mode is selected.
+The older chipset also doesn't support SF5 which is required for the mLRS 31 Hz mode.

 ## R9M Tx Module ##